dmil/code4policy/web/04-frontend-stack.md

 ## ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) Example

-Lets now make the mainquote retain all of the styles from the regular quote, but also be bold.
+Lets now make the mainquote retain all of the styles from the regular quote, but also give it a border.

 ## JavaScript